 − the deprivation of basic needs including food, drink, shelter, sleep, toilet use, clothing or bedding

 − locking the exits of the centre for the purpose of confining children, or confining a child in any

 − harsh or degrading measures or threats that would humiliate, shame, frighten a child or undermine a

 − physical restraint of a child for the purposes of discipline or in lieu of supervision

 − inflicting bodily harm on a child, including making a child eat or drink against his/her will or using

-our relationships.
-Inspiring Minds ELC offers opportunities for parents to be involved in our organization.
+Creating and maintaining open partnerships with families only improves our connection with children.
+Parents and guardians know their children best and are a valued resource.
+Face to face and written communication with parents and guardians along with documentation of learning are integral to building and maintaining our connection.
+Inspiring Minds ELC offers opportunities for parents to be actively involved in our organization.
 They are welcome to enter the program rooms at any time during the day, share their own interests and experiences as special guests, sit on the Board of Directors or a committee and join in the varied social and fundraising events offered throughout the year.

 We are committed to maintaining ongoing and establishing new community partnerships which strengthen our service.
-We work with community agencies, such as Kids Ability, KW Habilitation, Carizon, in order to support children and their families.
+We work with community agencies, such as KidsAbility and KW Habilitation, in order to support children and their families.
 As well, we view the immediate Wellesley area as a resource by inviting community members into our program as visitors and taking excursions in the village.

 We work with Wellesley Public School in order to ease the transition to and from our kindergarten and school age programs.
 As well, educators are happy to participate in school conferences to support the child and family.